 We can use the value of $\lambda$ in Lemma \ref{lemlam} for practical implementation in order to ensure $\lambda\geq c\sqrt[4]{p}S$ holds with probability $1-\alpha$.
-Note that the rate of convergence is asymptotically the same as rates seen in other sparse regression problems (e.g. see Negahban et al., 2012), although as for the square root LASSO of Belloni et al. (2011) knowledge of $\sigma$ is not needed.
-Also there are some circumstances when we can consider other values of $\lambda$, as shown in the Corollary.
+Note that the rate of convergence is asymptotically the same as rates seen in other sparse regression problems (e.g. see Negahban et al., 2012), although as for the square root Lasso of Belloni et al. (2011) knowledge of $\sigma$ is not needed.
+Also there are some circumstances when we can consider other values of $\lambda$:

 \begin{corollary} Let $0<\xi<1$ and